awayisblue/node-mysql-composer/README.md

        onDuplicateKeyUpdate:['field1,field2'],//optional
     }
     ```
- - callback: will be called when sql executed as `callback(err,result)`
+ - callback: will be called when sql is executed: `callback(err,result)`
  example:
     ```js
     //insert ignore into user (`name`,`age`) values ('Tom','18')